What is the Culture Monitor?

 The theme pages of the Culture Monitor deal with current and important topics that are not only relevant to one cultural domain but are important for the entire cultural sector.
 Theme pages place developments in context and make it possible to discover cross-connections between domains.

-The Culture Monitor currently provides information on the following themes: Professional practice, Digital transformation, Diversity, inclusion and equality, Sustainability, Culture in the region, Culture and participation and Culture and financial flows.
-These themes are updated each year in preparation for the Annual Report, which will be published in April.
+Currently, the Culture Monitor provides information on the following themes: Professional Practice, Digital Transformation, Diversity, Inclusion and Equality, Sustainability, Culture in the Region, Culture and Participation, and Culture and Funding Flows.
+Every year, these themes are updated and take on a freer format.

 Dashboard